 They're easy to use — If you lead a busy lifestyle or run a hectic home, the Instant Pot's range of programs and presets can save the day.
 From ‘rice’ and ‘porridge’ to ‘bean chili’ you can set it to your preferred program at just a touch of a button and leave to cook.
 No more worrying about the right temperature to cook your dishes, or whether you’ll have overcooked or undercooked meat for dinner.
 What’s more, the process is usually quicker for certain dishes than conventional cooking, so you won’t have to wait too long for meals.

 Better flavor for meat stews and soup — For me, the flavors for beef stews and meat tasted so much better than conventional cooking.
 This is because the high temperatures help foods like stews, braises and broth develop their flavors quickly.
 What’s more, the insulated pot keeps all the smells inside, so the whole house won’t whiff of cooking.
+But steer clear of these 10 things you should never cook in an Instant Pot.

 Keeps food warm all day — One of my pet gripes is to keep reheating food after it’s been cooked.
 But the Instant Pot can keep food warm for hours.
 Once the Instant Pot finishes cooking, it automatically sets to Keep Warm which stays on for up to 10 hours.
 But you can also set it for up to 99 hours and 50 minutes.
 Who needs a microwave?